adfitzhu/nix/README.md

     ```
 - **If using the graphical ISO:**
   - Connect to WiFi using the network applet in the system tray.
-  - Open a terminal (git is already installed).
+  - Open a terminal (git and jq are already installed).

 ### Step 2: Clone this repository to the correct location
 ```sh